Home

 Goal Setting Worksheets - Choices I Make!

-Use our goal setting worksheets and exercises to help you identify your goals, dreams, and visions.
+Use our goal setting worksheets to help you identify your goals, dreams, and visions.

 1. Make a list of 5 to 10 things that you do not like about your life or things that you would like to change.